Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Computations

 \subsection{Lasso Regression}

 The second application we consider is the Lasso regression problem, i.e., $\ell_1$-regularized least squares regression.
-This consists of minimizing a quadratic function $f(\x) = \|\A\x - \mathbf{b}\|$ over a scaled $\ell_1-$ ball.
-We considered a random Gaussian matrix $\A \in \mathbb{R}^{50\times 100}$ and a noisy measurement $\mathbf{b} = \A \x^*$ with $\x^*$ being a sparse vector with 25 entries $\pm 1$, and some additive noise.
-Linear minimization over the $\ell_1-$ball, simply amounts to selecting the column of $\A$ with best inner product with the residual vector $\A\x - \mathbf{b}$.

-We present its computational results in Figure \ref{fig: computations - lasso1}.
-In these experiments, we observe that {\sc Shadow-Walk} algorithm is superior in iteration count and outperforms all other CG variants.
-Moreover, {\sc Shadow-CG} has a significantly lower iteration count than AFW as expected.
-In addition, assuming access to a shadow oracle, both the {\sc Shadow-Walk} and {\sc Shadow-CG} algorithm have improvements over CG variants both in iteration count and wall-clock time.
+This consists of minimizing a quadratic function $h(x) = \|Ax - {b}\|^2$ over a scaled $\ell_1-$ ball.
+The $\ell_1$ ball could be formulated as a scaled probability simplex using an extended formulation (see for example \cite{combettes2020}).
+We use this formulation that we can invoke the {\sc Shadow-Simplex} algorithm (Algorithm \ref{alg: shadow simplex}) to compute the shadow and trace the projections curve.